mikechendev/f1-2021-drivers-championship-visualization/README.md

 Background

 A Javascript application to visualize the current Formula 1 season using data provided by Erghast Developer API.
+Users will be able to view an animated recreation of this season's races on a chart.

 Functionality & MVPs